SoftwareAG/c8y-docs/src/render/guides/concepts/realtime/using-epl.html.md

 Apama Event Processing Language has a syntax similar to Java.
 In addition to simple flow control statements such as `if`, `while`, `for`, users can write listeners with the `on` keyword to react to events.

-Apama EPL is documented in the [Apama documentation](http://www.apamacommunity.com/documents/10.1.0.3/apama_10.1.0.3_webhelp/apama-webhelp/) - see [Developing Apama Applications in EPL](http://www.apamacommunity.com/documents/10.1.0.3/apama_10.1.0.3_webhelp/apama-webhelp/#page/apama-webhelp%252Fco-DevApaAppInEpl_how_this_book_is_organized.html%2523).
+Apama EPL is documented in the [Apama documentation](https://documentation.softwareag.com/onlinehelp/Rohan/Apama/v10-3/apama10-3/apama-webhelp/#page/apama-webhelp%2Fto-help_index.html%23).

 As an example, the following statement listens for new temperature sensor readings ranging above a particular temperature: